apigee/api-platform-samples/learn-edge/extract-json-payload-2/README.md

 # Query for data in a JSON response payload

-This Learn Edge example demonstrates a technique to find and extract values from a JSON payload based on a query string.
+This Learn Edge example demonstrates a technique to find and extract data from a JSON payload based on a query string.
 In this case, we pass the query string as a request parameter, and we use some clever coding in the Extract Variables policy to extract the data we queried for.

 For example, assume a target service returns this JSON response: